dnut/associations/README.md

 This is ***not*** compatible with Python 2.

 # Overview
-Here we can count occurrences with a histogram, find associations between different fields, and are provided tools that aid in the analysis of the resultant data.
+We can count occurrences with a histogram, find associations between different fields, and are provided tools that aid in the analysis of the resultant data.

 ## libassoc.py
 This file contains the most generic procedures that do not belong in any created classes.
 They are convenient procedures for Python's fundamental data structures.